 Who is eligible?

 Campers must be residents of Westchester and be infected with HIV or AIDS or, affected due to an infected family member.
 (If one family member is infected and attends camp, then the whole family may attend.)
-Children must be bathroom trained and must attend with a parent or guardian; the youngest attending children are 4 years old.
+Children must be bathroom trained and must attend with a parent or guardian; the youngest attending children are four years old.

 Each year volunteers from all walks of life join the Viva family and devote a week of their time and energy to provide campers with a safe, fun-filled, and supportive camp experience.
 Volunteer counselors work with either child, teen, or adult campers.
 In the role of counselors, volunteers facilitate camper participation in multiple daily activities and provide structure for their campers.
 Volunteers may also have a particular talent to share at camp and may thus serve as an Activity Specialist.
 As an Activity Specialist, volunteers facilitate activities such as arts and crafts, music, sports, theater, and movement.
 If you wish to join our amazing group of volunteers, please fill out an application.